BioJulia/BioStructures.jl/docs/src/index.md

 BioStructures provides functionality to read, write and manipulate macromolecular structures, in particular proteins.
 [Protein Data Bank](https://www.rcsb.org/pdb/home/home.do) (PDB) and mmCIF format files can be read in to a hierarchical data structure.
-Basic spatial calculations and functions to access the PDB are also provided.
+Spatial calculations and functions to access the PDB are also provided.

 ## Installation